 His father, Mike, played seven seasons (1993-99) in the NFL, including his final four years in Arizona, where he began his coaching career as an offensive quality control (2000) and assistant offensive line (2001-03) coach with the Cardinals.
+He is currently the assistant offensive line coach with the Baltimore Ravens.
 Devlin's grandfather, John, coached linebackers for the Houston Oilers from 1984-85.